Role

 Novel interactions to manage multiple open apps/windows, especially for foldable devices.

-I was a Team Lead and Senior Designer.
-I worked in and led the XR Design Group (XRDG), a group of designers and engineers who worked to understand what could be created with AR glasses and how.
+I was a Team Lead and Senior Designer in the XR Design Group (XRDG), a cross-functional team of designers and engineers figuring out what would make spatial AR glasses compelling.

 One of my largest contributions was creating a new rapid iteration process that let us experiment both wide and deep, as part of our partnership with a group in HQ and external partners.